 One thing is for sure, agents, no matter their level of skill or years in the business, need leadership.
 Whether this leadership is directive or collaborative, they need to be managed and the leader needs to be present.
 When you have Selling Principals, there needs to be a Sales Manager or Coach appointed to assist in leading the agents and helping them on their journey, ensuring they take the next step up the mountain.

-If you’d like to learn more about how to Manage Yourself/Your Team, make sure you register now for the upcoming Real Estate Brilliance seminar.
+If you’d like to learn more about how to Manage Yourself/Your Team, make sure you register now for my upcoming FREE half-day Real Estate Brilliance webinar.
 I’ll be covering how to run effective meetings, how to apply the 3 D’s, I’ll introduce you to my dashboard system, and one of my most powerful creations, my stock grading system.
-Click the button below to register your seat now!
+Simply click the button below!